 The study of climate change is developing very quickly.
 Significant new information is coming out—literally—every day.
-This live, online webinar will explain the basics but also mix in some of this new information to provide the attendees with an understanding of the world and our future.
+This on-demand webinar explains the basics, but it also mixes in some new information to help to provide viewers with an understanding of the world and our future.

 Presenter: Dr. Stephen Mitchell Wagener

 Dr. Mitch Wagener teaches climate ecology, entomology, and related courses at Western Connecticut State University in Danbury.
 His research interests include the impact of historical events—such as the Industrial Revolution—on the environment.

 Mitch began life in the Midwest, growing up a barefoot boy in the Ozarks and attending high school in Branson, Missouri—before it became so famous.
 After graduating from the University of Missouri with a degree in Fisheries and Wildlife, he moved to Fairbanks, Alaska to attend graduate school.
 Mitch received a masters degree in Stream Ecology and a doctorate in Soil Ecology during his 13 years in Alaska.
 There, too, he met the lovely Rita Kabali, a native of Uganda, East Africa, to whom he has now been married 33 years.
 They have two lively daughters, Rohanna 27 (a history teacher in an inner-city middle school) and Danika 19 (a student at Ithaca College).
 Mitch enjoys—among other things—watching his daughter play lacrosse and explaining climate change to the public.

 Ph.D.
 Soil Ecology.
 August 1995.
 University of Alaska Fairbanks.

 M.S.
 Stream Ecology.
 December, 1984.
 University of Alaska Fairbanks.

 B.S. cum laude.
 Fisheries and Wildlife.
 May, 1981.
 University of Missouri, Columbia.